Harsh-Avinash/DLD-Lab-Simulations/README.md

 (Optional)[ JK Flip Flop Library](https://drive.google.com/drive/folders/1AxNvEukkD_Not2DCSYs-KEuSgUy-gkGr?usp=sharing)

 Transfer the SYM files into the SYM folder, them SIM files into the SIM folder.
+For the LT Spice Libraries copy the .lib file into the SYM folder, Make another Folder in SYM Call it "JK and Other Flip Flops" Copy all the gates into that folder and then
+1. Right Click
+2. Choose "Draft"
+3. Choose "Spice Directive'S'"